ftclausen/ftclausen.github.io/_posts/2020-08-29-concrete-mathematics-repertoire-method-section-2.2---the-sequel.markdown

 \end{align}
 $$

-Looks like this in the general sum-recurrence form of
+Looks like this in the general sum-recurrence form

 $$
 \begin{align}